Panasonic G7 vs ZS200

 It is notable that the G7 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G7 and ZS200 can be found, respectively, in the Panasonic G7 Manual (free pdf) or the online Panasonic ZS200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G7 and the Panasonic ZS200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.